At Cotswold hearing we offer all methods of ear wax removal.

 All three methods carry the same risks (with the exception of people who have had previous ear surgery ie mastoidectomy, which would preclude the use of water due to the heightened risk of infection).
 Although very low the risks are, perforation of the Tympanic membrane/Ear drum, tearing of the skin on the walls of the canal and infection.
 We ask all our patients to sign a disclaimer to say they are aware of the potential risks and that they are happy to keep their ears dry for a period of 48 hours after the procedure has been completed reducing the risk of infection after the procedure.

 Ear wax removal by irrigation replaces the old-fashioned technique of ear syringing.
 It is a far safer and much more effective method of ear cleaning.
 It uses an electronic pulse ear irrigation machine to remove ear wax.
 The machine contains a storage reservoir unit for water and a hand-held nozzle which gently pumps water into the ear canal at a controlled and steady rate.
 The water breaks down and dislodges the obstruction that has built-up, it then flushes the ear wax out of the canal and it is captured in a flask called a noots tank.
 This is a very effective method of wax removal as water can cleanse the entire canal and often will remove the obstruction in one appointment.

 Please note that ear irrigation is not appropriate if you have:

+A perforated eardrum, or if you have had a perforation in the last 18 months.
+Previously had problems with irrigation, such as pain in your ear or severe dizziness/vertigo.
+Have a discharge of mucus from your ear or have had an ear infection in the preceding two months.
+Have recurring or persistent infections in your ear canals.
 You have had any ear surgery (apart from cases of extruded grommets which had come out at least 18 months beforehand) or had a middle ear infection (otitis media) in the past six weeks.